1ziton/pixelmon/CONTRIBUTING.md

-# Contributing to delon
+# Contributing to pokemon

-We would love for you to contribute to delon and help make it even better than it is today!
+We would love for you to contribute to pokemon and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Issues and Bugs](#issue)